AnhDungDoan/trojan_keylog/README.md

 # trojan_keylog
-this trojan is guided by dunglailaptrinh
+this trojan has inspiration from dunglailaptrinh.